 As Harris County Judge, I’m committed to helping build a more transparent government.
-We’re launching a broad public engagement campaign, Talking Transition: Harris County, and will work to include transparency in our initiatives.
-As I begin my new role, I’m taking two steps to ensure that I’m building trust with the people of Harris County.
+Instead of a transition committee, we launched a broad public engagement campaign, Talking Transition: Harris County, and will work to include transparency in our initiatives.
+I've also taken three steps to ensure that I’m building trust with the people of Harris County.

 First, I will recuse myself in matters before the county where a conflict of interest may exist.
 Whether or not the recusal is required as a matter of law, I would like there to be no legitimate question that I work for the best interests of the people of Harris County.

-In practice, this means I have informed the County Attorney I will be recusing myself from consideration, decisions, and updates regarding two lawsuits currently pending against Harris County.
+In practice, this means I have recused myself from consideration, decisions, and updates regarding three lawsuits against Harris County.
 The lawsuits are Salcido, et al. v.
 Harris County, et al., Cause No. 4:15-cv-2155 (S.D.
-Tex., Houston Div.) and Smith v.
-Harris County, Cause No. 4:15-cv-cv-2226 (S.D.
+Tex., Houston Div.), Young v.
+Harris County, Cause No. 4:19-cv-02356, and Smith v.
+Harris County, Cause No. 4:15-cv-2226 (S.D.
 Tex., Houston Div.).
-In Salcido, a man suffering from withdrawal died in the Harris County Jail shortly after being restrained face down on a gurney while warning that he couldn’t breathe.
-In Smith, a young man with a diagnosis of major depression and symptoms of schizophrenia, as well as a history of suicide attempts, was held in the Harris County Jail and died by suicide.
+In Salcido, a man suffering from withdrawal died in 2014 in the Harris County Jail shortly after being restrained face down on a gurney while warning that he couldn’t breathe.
+In Young, during a 2017 law enforcement operation, a law enforcement dog bit a man who was not a suspect and caused injuries.
+In Smith, a young man with a diagnosis of major depression and symptoms of schizophrenia, as well as a history of suicide attempts, was held in the Harris County Jail in 2014 and died by suicide.

-I plan to recuse myself in Salcido because I have a close, personal relationship with David James, an attorney at the Austin firm of Edwards Law.
-Edwards Law is counsel to some of the plaintiffs in Salcido.
-I further plan to recuse myself in Smith because I was a volunteer at the Texas Civil Rights Project while that litigation was developed and filed.
+I recused myself in Salcido and Young because I have a close, personal relationship with David James, an attorney at the Austin, TX firm of Edwards Law.
+Edwards Law was counsel to some of the plaintiffs in Salcido and Young.
+I recused myself in Smith because I was a volunteer at the Texas Civil Rights Project while that litigation was developed and filed.
 I left TCRP in 2015.